-Glass American Eel indices observed at all Virginia sites showed average or above average recruitment in 2012.
-Although recruitment of glass eels at any one site can vary from year to year, increases in recruitment at all sites is a positive sign of a potentially strong year class; furthermore 2012 was the second consecutive year with an average or above average index.
-Whether high recruitment of glass eels translates into increases in juvenile eel production and subsequent increases in spawning stock biomass remains unknown.
+Glass American Eel indices observed at all Virginia sites showed below average recruitment in 2013.
+Recruitment of glass eels at any one site can vary from year to year and decreases in recruitment at most sites is an indication of a potentially weak year class in Virginia.
+How recruitment of glass eels translates into juvenile eel production and subsequent increases in spawning stock biomass remains unknown.
+However, we are collecting American Eel juveniles from the VIMS Juvenile Fish Trawl Survey to compare the age distribution of juvenile American Eels with the recruitment indices of glass eels.

-The timing of recruitment of glass eels to monitoring sites in Virginia supports the hypothesis of a single recruitment pulse of glass eels entering and dispersing throughout Chesapeake Bay.
+The timing of recruitment of glass eels to monitoring sites in Virginia supports the hypothesis of several recruitments pulses of glass eels entering and dispersing throughout Chesapeake Bay.
 Earliest recruitment of glass eels is observed at Wormley Pond on the York River (55.7 km from the mouth of the Bay), followed by Bracken's Pond (59.4 km), Wareham's Pond on the James River (77.8 km), and finally Kamp's Millpond on the Rappahannock River (101 km).
 Additionally, glass eels arrive at two sites located on the Virginia side of the Potomac River (> 101 km from the mouth of the Bay) much later than locations nearer the mouth.
-It is interesting to note that relative abundance indices at sites closer to the mouth of Chesapeake Bay tend to show greater variation than those further from the mouth of the Bay (Potomac River sites; Tuckey and Fabrizio 2012).
+It is interesting to note that relative abundance indices at sites closer to the mouth of Chesapeake Bay tend to show greater variation than those further from the mouth of the Bay (Potomac River sites; Tuckey and Fabrizio 2013).